strongloop/loopback/README.md

 #### Attached Methods

 Attached methods are added by attaching a vanilla model to a data source with a connector.
+Each [connector](#connectors) enables its own set of operations that are attached to a `Model` as methods.
+To see available methods for a data source with a connector call `dataSource.operations()`.

 ##### Model.create([data], [callback])